yunhsincynthiachen/Lab1/readme.md

 ### Assignment

-You should create a note taking application.
-This is intended for short notes.
-A user should be able to type out a note and add this note to a list that is displayed on the screen
+You should create a grocery list application.
+A user should be able to type out an entry and add this item to a list that is displayed on the screen.

-A user should also be able to delete notes from this list and edit notes once they are in the list.
-Notes do not have to be persisted after the application stops, however, that is a stretch goal
+A user should also be able to delete items from this list and edit items once they are in the list.
+The list does not have to be persisted after the application stops, however, that is a stretch goal.
+For deleting and editing we recommend using an AlertDialog to show the options to the user.

-###Rubric
+### Rubric

 - Functionality: 75%
 	- Display list of notes: 10% (Of total)